 - PLACE OF ADMINISTRATION: All contests are administered at the team’s school on the announced day of the contest.

-- PROCTORING: Each contest must be actively proctored at all times by a math teacher who must sign the contest reports to be forwarded to the NYCIML secretary.
+- PROCTORING: Each contest must be actively proctored in-person at all times by a math teacher.
 Neither the proctor, nor anyone else, may interpret or explain any problem to any student during the competition.

 - CONTESTANT SUBSTITUTIONS: Students officially designated as competing shall be the only ones whose scores are counted towards the team score.
 These designations must be made PRIOR to the distribution of each meet.
 These five students are the only ones from the team who have their answers recorded on the official results sheet for that particular meet.
 These five students must be told BEFORE each meet that their scores will count.